R3V1Z3/evalbook/README.md

 Yes.
 Create new Markdown files and access them using the 'content=_yourfile_' url parameter.

 Alternatively, a custom 404.html page resolves the url and redirects as needed.
 So you can create files in the /pages/ folder and access them with a bare url slug, for example: _ugotsta.github.io/evalbook/character_.

+### Hasn't this been done before?

+Possibly.
+In fact, after getting started, I realized it uses a very similar approach to [Kajero](https://github.com/JoelOtter/kajero/).
+Kajero is far more sophisticated, though EvalBook can still be helpful for anyone looking for a simple way to use JavaScript notebooks on GitHub Pags.
+EvalBook requires no build process; just fork the project, create and edit Markdown documents.